 Sometimes booking a flight that has a connection as opposed to flying nonstop can save you money.
 See screenshot below for a flight from Los Angeles to Toronto.
 By making a stop, you can save hundreds of dollars.

 However, not all connections have that much savings so you have to ask yourself if it’s really worth it.
 If it’s hundreds of dollars then yes, but if it’s just a $20 savings, do you really want to increase your chances of getting delayed or stuck?
 And be sure to avoid making connections in airports that have a terrible on-time track record like San Francisco, Chicago O’Hare or all of New York’s airports.
 Here’s a link to an airport and airline scorecard to help you make a good decision.

 When you do a flight search, don’t just grab the cheapest fare you see, especially from a low-cost carrier (LCC) because it could end up costing you much more than you think.
-Allegiant, Spirit, Frontier, Norwegian, and WOW are just a few that are notorious for offering ridiculously low fares and then hitting you up for everything from assigned seats, checked baggage and even carry-on luggage, refreshments (including water) and even to print your boarding pass.
-The worst part is that now the legacy airlines like Delta and American don’t want to lose out so they’re going to offer the same kind of fares.
+Allegiant, Spirit, Frontier, Norwegian, and WOW are just a few that are notorious for offering ridiculously low fares and then hitting you up for everything from assigned seats, carry-on luggage, refreshments (including water) and even to print your boarding pass.
+The worst part is that now the legacy airlines like Delta, United and American don’t want to lose out so they’re starting to offer Basic Economy Fares.
 My point is to make sure you read the fine print on your fare before buying—even from the mainline carriers.